teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 	INSERT INTO PRODUCT (ID,SYMBOL,COMPANY_NAME) VALUES(2000,'RHT','Red Hat Inc')

-wait 2 minutes, as defined by:  "teiid_rel:MATVIEW_TTL" 120000,  in the portfolio-vdb.xml
+wait 1 minute, as defined by:  "teiid_rel:MATVIEW_TTL" 60000,  in the portfolio-vdb.xml

 then re-issue query in "a" and should now see 19 rows